riddhigupta1110/first-docker-playground/README.md

 ```bash
 docker-compose up --build
 ```
 This will build both the Flask and MySQL containers, ensuring that MySQL creates the correct database (testdb).
+It will also create volumes if they are defined in the docker-compose.yml file and do not already exist.
+If the volumes are already present, Docker Compose will reuse them.
+The command also starts the containers as necessary.

 ## Check MySQL Container Status
 This will list all running containers.